 Biography of Kevin Potter

 Kevin Potter is a landscape ecologist and population geneticist who applies evolutionary ecology tools and concepts to better understand the response of tree species and communities to forest health threats.
-He was appointed in July 2007 as a research assistant professor in the Department of Forestry and Environmental Resources at North Carolina State University (NCSU), serving as a joint venture cooperator with EFETAC.
+He is a Research Professor in the Department of Forestry and Environmental Resources at North Carolina State University (NCSU), serving as a joint venture cooperator with the Eastern Threat Center.
 Previously, he was a postdoctoral fellow with the Camcore International Tree Conservation and Domestication program at NCSU, conducting population genetic analyses on imperiled eastern North American hemlock (Tsuga) species and Central American pines.
 He earned a Ph.D in forestry (2006) and M.S. in natural resources (2002) from NCSU.
 His doctoral work focused on the population genetics and gene conservation of Fraser fir (Abies fraseri), and his master's work analyzed the impact of land cover changes on macrobenthic invertebrate communities in North Carolina streams.
 He received his B.A. degree in journalism in 1993 from Drake University in Des Moines, Iowa, and he spent four and a half years as a reporter for daily newspapers in Indiana, Iowa, and North Carolina.
 From 1997 to 2001, he worked in the News Services office at NCSU.
 He is a native of Denver, Colorado.